Skip to content

 Example (selectList):

-// Assume a QueryWrapper object with condition age > 25, query all matching users
+// Assume we have a QueryWrapper object with condition age > 25, query all users that match

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();